Visa Rewards Gas Leaderboard ad

 dog car restraints

-Almost 40% of households have dogs and just over 25% own cats, according to the American Veterinary Medical Association.
-While many pet owners like bringing their pets into the car on trips, they may not know about cat or dog car restraint laws.
+It’s true: Home is wherever your pet is.
+The most recent statistics show that about 45% of households have dogs and 26% have cats, according to the American Veterinary Medical Association.
+While many pet owners like bringing their pets along on car trips, they may not be aware of cat or dog car restraint laws.

-Pets can become distractions in the car.
-Whether you’re taking them to the vet or a park, or bringing them along for a hike or road trip, using pet restraints like dog car seats or seat belts help keep them safe in the case of a car accident.
-Securing your pet can lower the chances they will become a distraction or accidentally disrupt your driving as well.
+Pets can also easily become distractions in the car.
+Whether you’re taking them to the vet or a park or bringing them along for a hike or road trip, using pet restraints like dog car seats or seat belts help keep them safe in case of a crash and lower the chances they will disrupt your driving.

 Connecticut